POSTED: 29 Jul 2025

 • Find the Correct Strength: Most clinical data shows effectiveness with minimal side effects at concentrations around 0.1%.

-• Combine with Complementary Ingredients: Pair 4-N-Butylresorcinol with ingredients that support pigment control through different pathways like retinoids, azelaic acid, niacinamide or tranexamic acid.
+• Combine with Complementary Ingredients: Pair 4-N-Butylresorcinol with ingredients that support pigment control through different pathways, like retinoids, azelaic acid, niacinamide or tranexamic acid.

-• Strict Sun Protection: As with all hyperpigmentation treatments, benefits are limited without reliable sun protection.
+• Strict Sun Protection: As with all hyperpigmentation treatments, the benefits are limited without reliable sun protection.
 Inadequate UV protection can undermine any pigment-fading effect.

 This article is intended for general informational purposes only and is not a substitute for medical advice, diagnosis or treatment.
 Always consult a qualified medical provider for any medical concerns or questions you might have.